Prologis cites progress toward net-zero targets

 Other real estate companies that have stepped up their net-zero goals after achieving their initial targets include SL Green Realty Corp., Kimco Realty Corp. and Equity Residential.
 The general pace of progress toward goals, however, remains sporadic.

-The transition to net-zero carbon emissions by 2050 or sooner aligns with the Paris Agreement's goal of limiting global warming to 1.5 degrees Celsius in order to combat the threats of climate change.
+The transition to net-zero carbon emissions by 2050 or sooner aligns with the Paris Agreement's goal of limiting global warming to 1.5 degrees C in order to combat the threats of climate change.